Luxed/nvim-config/notes.md

 # TODO

 - Only show git indicator when in a git repo in custom `galaxyline` line
+- Move all keybinds in a single location

 # Neovim 0.5 features